billster45/r-guides-and-galleries/README.md

 Putting it all together
 -----------------------

 :one::six: **Be creative - but don't break these rules!** It is surprisingly easy to build bad or ugly visualisations and not realise how it could be better.
 Continually criticise your own plots.
 Ask others to challenge your work.
+This Economist post called [Mistakes, we've drawn a few](https://medium.economist.com/mistakes-weve-drawn-a-few-8cdd8a42d368) is a good example of effective criticism of your own data visualisations.
+Use any of the following to challenge your own plots:

-Use [The Office for National Satistics Data Visualisation guide](https://style.ons.gov.uk/category/data-visualisation/) to check your visualisation does not break any of their rules.
-Find the type of visualisation you have made in the contents of Clause Wilke's [Fundamentals of Data Visualisation](https://serialmentor.com/dataviz/) book.
+-   Use [The Office for National Satistics Data Visualisation guide](https://style.ons.gov.uk/category/data-visualisation/) to check your visualisation does not break any of their rules.

+-   Similar to the ONS guide, here is good advice on avoiding [misleadig axes](https://callingbullshit.org/tools/tools_misleading_axes.html) and ensuring ["proportional ink"](https://callingbullshit.org/tools/tools_proportional_ink.html).

+-   Find the type of visualisation you have made in the contents of Clause Wilke's [Fundamentals of Data Visualisation](https://serialmentor.com/dataviz/) book.
 See if his advice for your type of plot can improve it.
-This Economist post called [Mistakes, we've drawn a few](https://medium.economist.com/mistakes-weve-drawn-a-few-8cdd8a42d368) is a good example of effective self-criticism of data visualisation.

 <img src="images/plot2by2.png" style="width:100.0%" />